Government of Andhra Pradesh: Executive

 The Government of Andhra Pradesh is a democratically elected body with the governor as the constitutional head.
 The governor who is appointed for a period of five years appoints the chief minister and his council of ministers.
 Even though the governor remains the ceremonial head of the state, the day-to-day running of the government is taken care of by the chief minister and his council of ministers in whom a great deal of legislative powers is vested.

+Council of Ministers

 Legislature

 The Andhra Pradesh Legislature is currently bicameral consisting of: